jwvg0425/d3d11binding/examples/README.md

 simple example. it describes how to init and use D3D11 Device & shader.

-this example needs fx/Triangle.fx HLSL File to run.
+this example needs fx/Triangle.fx HLSL file to run.

 # Cube